pierreaubert/gll2txt/README.md

 - Use a recent version of Python (>3.12).
 It should work with older versions but that's untested.
 - The Ease app may crash when running too fast.
 The script is designed to be relaunched and will pick up after the previous crash.

-There is no test yet.
+There is some tests but not enough.
 It works in Windows 11 running in a ARM VM running on a Mac.
 I do not have a Windows machine to test it better.

 # How to use?